benbuzz790/bots/README.md

 ```

 The agent loads the PR review workflow, executes it, then returns control to the main conversation.
 Namshubs are pre-written tasks that any agent can invoke.
-The name comes from Snow Crash—namshubs "reprogram" the agent temporarily for a specific task, then restore its original state.
+The name comes from Snow CrashÃƒÆ’Ã‚Â¢ÃƒÂ¢ââ‚¬Å¡Ã‚Â¬ÃƒÂ¢ââ€šÂ¬Ã‚Ânamshubs "reprogram" the agent temporarily for a specific task, then restore its original state.

 ## Installation